Scottish Airways: Foundation

 The company was established on 12 August 1937 by a group of investors including Whitehall Securities Corporation, LMS Railway and Western Isles Airways.

 Whitehall Securities was a wealthy, powerful investment enterprise which had already set up British Airways Ltd which operated mainly in England.
 Whitehall was run by Clive Pearson, who was now performing a similar feat in Scotland.

 LMS Railway wanted to invest in transport to the Scottish islands where rail couldn't reach.
 Railway Air Services (RAS) was the rail industry's response to the airlines with whom they were already competing (to the extent of banning other airlines' ticket sales through their agents).
 LMS was already a partner in RAS and saw Scottish Airways as an extension of their operation rather than competition.

 Western Isles Airways (WIA) was an investment tool, 50% owned by David MacBrayne ferry company, and 50% owned by Whitehall Securities, It was set up because the Ministry of Transport required MacBraynes to keep separate accounts for its aviation interests.
 MacBrayne, which was 50% owned by LMS already, could see air travel as a complement to their existing operations.

 Scottish Airways consisted of two airlines already owned by Whitehall: Highland Airways and Northern & Scottish Airways (N&SA).
 At the time of the formation of Scottish Airways, N&SA had a change of name, becoming Northern Airways.
 The precise details of ownership of Scottish Airways were Northern Airways 31.9%, Highland Airways 18.1%, LMS 40%, and WIA 10%.
 This effectively meant that Whitehall Securities held a 55% share of Scottish Airways, with LMS controlling 45%.

-Highland Airways was run by its founder, Ted Fresson and was based in Inverness, specialising in services to the Northern Isles of Orkney and the Shetlands.
+Highland Airways was run by its founder, Ted Fresson and was based in Inverness, specialising in services to the Northern Isles of Orkney and Shetland.
 Likewise, N&SA was run by its founder, George Nichols, but was based at Renfrew Airport, Glasgow, specialising in serving the Western Isles.
 At the start, each airline retained its own identity, their bosses remained in place, and their roles and responsibilities were little changed.
 The N&SA timetable for October 1937 shows the company name as "Northern and Scottish Airways (Northern Airways Limited)".

 The coverage of Scotland was not complete, however, largely because of the intransigence of Eric Gandar Dower, the founder of what was now Allied Airways (Gandar Dower), based at the airport he founded and owned; Dyce at Aberdeen.
 He was operating routes to the Northern Isles in competition with Fresson.
 He refused to allow competing airlines access to his airport, and rejected any thoughts of co-operation with or investment by anyone else, a situation that endured until all private airlines were nationalised after World War II.